 I’m often gob smacked at what is being played publicly as speech reversals.
 Here I give an example.
 A guest on a radio show is presenting some of his reversals.
 He has a particular interest in finding reversals on Shiva and Nazi.
-Not one says Shiva.
+There is no certainty that any include Shiva.
 Any reversal with Nazi either is not there or highly dubious.
 These here represent the majority of reversals played.
 Not one of them is accurate.
 This makes any discussion of the meaning of these invalid.

 Documented RS: We hail Shiva over apartment